United

 II.

-United Nations is composed of two main bodies: the General Assembly and the
+composed of two main bodies: the General Assembly and the Security

-General Assembly are described in Chapter IV of the Charter of the United
+described in Chapter IV of the Charter of the United Nations, which

 make recommendations to specific member states or to the Security Council.
 General Assembly resolutions are, therefore,